Macs can get viruses too!

 To protect your computer from contracting the virus now, download Apple’s latest software update.
 Click the Apple logo located in the top-left section of the desktop and select Software Update.
 Install all of the available updates as soon as possible.

 Unfortunately, the number of infected computers is still increasing.
-We encourage Mac users to install anti-virus software, even though many think it’s unnecessary to do so for Apple computers.
+We encourage Mac users to avoid downloading suspicious looking files and opening emails from unknown people.

 Although symptoms are minimal, there are a few things you can do to see if you are infected. iComputer suggests the following steps (note: we posted the html below so you could read the full code):